30cl/remote-pc-power-on/readme.md

 The schema:
 ![schema](img/schema.png)

-My result, this is the board im using right now:
+My result, this is the board I'm using right now:
 ![Build result](img/result.jpg)

 ### Connecting

-Im using a Asus ROG Strix z390-E motherboard.
+I'm using a Asus ROG Strix z390-E motherboard.
 The code or the schema may not be compatible with your motherboard.
 Use a multimeter to verify everything before you break your motherboard.

 This is the System panel connector pinout:
 ![System panel connector pinout](img/spc.png)